ulivz/design-pattern/README.md

 # Description

-For JavaScript is so flexible 😑 , according to different business narsceios, using the appropriate design pattern to write code, is a qualified front-end-developer of the road😛.
+For JavaScript is so flexible 😑 , according to different business narsceios, using the appropriate design pattern to write code, is a consciousness which a front-end-developer must master🛩.

 # Typescript